 Don’t forget to factor in commercial real estate closing costs for seller fees and account for them in your ROI calculations.

 Start by asking business associates or searching through recently sold listings on websites like Loopnet to find a real estate broker.

 Additionally, a simple Google search can help you find a qualified commercial real estate broker.

-Selling commercial real estate is lucrative both for the commercial real estate brokers and the sellers.
+Selling commercial real estate is lucrative both for commercial real estate brokers and sellers.
 When you’re learning how to buy and sell commercial real estate you’ll make a ton of mistakes in the beginning.